jbottum/t5pat/langchain_markdown20.md

 Answer: toronto
 ```

 The model provided answers to three questions on the capitals of Germany, Spain and Canada.
 Generated answers: The lines berlin, turin, and toronto represent the generated answers for the given input prompts: "What is the capital of Germany?", "What is the capital of Spain?", and "What is the capital of Canada?" respectively.
-These answers are produced by the local_llm_g_flan_t5_large model used in the HuggingFacePipeline.
+These answers are produced by the flan_t5_large model used in the HuggingFacePipeline.

 The model answered 2 of the 3 questions incorrectly.
-When reviewing the incorrect answers, the model did provide cities in the correct country, just not the capital.
+When reviewing the incorrect answers, the model did answer with cities in the correct country, just not the capital.

 Berlin (correct)